-If a student is not making appropriate progress in light of the student's unique circumstances, the ARD Committee should convene and reconsider the schedule of services.
+If a student is not making appropriate progress in light of the student's unique circumstances, the ARD Committee should convene and review the student's current special education and/or related services.
 For example, the ARD Committee may consider increasing the amount of inclusion minutes or making the student's placement more restrictive if the student is not progressing.
 Changes such as these will be reflected in the student's IEP.